liamwalsh1980/Milestone-Project-4/README.md

 - Product Management page
 (CRUD – Create, Read, Update Delete achieved)
     - View current products and services
-    - Add a product or service
+    - Add a product
-    - Edit a product or service (Edit Page)
+    - Edit a product
-    - Delete a product or service
+    - Delete a product
-    - Access the Admin page
+    - Access the Admin Panel page
         - User accounts
         - Change user account details and permission level
         - Delete accounts
+        - Edit Accounts
-        - Orders received
+        - Orders received (products)
+        - Edit orders
+        - Delete orders
+        - Bookings received (services)
+        - Edit bookings
+        - Delete bookings
-        - Categories
+        - Categories (products)
+        - Service categories
+        - Add categories
+        - Edit categories
-        - Products
+        - Delete categories
         - URLs

 [Back to top ⇧](#the-bike-shop)

 ### Homepage

 Users will see 4 sections on the homepage with each section split in half.
 All sections have different background colouring with an image making up one side and a large ‘Enter the Shop’ button with 'enter' icon centred which makes up the other side making it easy for users to click through to the products they are interested in.
 The 4 sections represent products for sales in regards to mens bikes, women's bikes, urban bikes and accessories.

-At the top just above the sections users will see a fixed banner welcome message which stays in place across all web pages.
-I feel this nicely breaks up the navbar and body of each page.
-The banner stating the website name ‘The Bike Shop’ is very important to have on smaller screens because the logo has been removed and replaced by the hamburger menu icon for good UX.
-The banner is also a link back to the homepage and again important to have on smaller screens when the logo is replaced by the hamburger menu icon.
+One of the last features added before submitting this project was the homepage carousel to perform a slideshow of selected products linking each one to the relevant products section category.
+I wanted to add a carousel to my MS3 project, however, i didn't get the chance based on the timescales I was working to.
+The carousel is positioned half way down the homepage with 9 products rotating.
+Users have the option to speed up the carousel by clicking the right and left chevron.
+Indicators are positioned at the bottom of the carousel for users to be aware of the product count for good overall UX.

 ### Footer